How Much Water Should We Drink in a Day?

 Can You Drink Too Much Water?

-Yes.
-Drinking too much water can result in a condition called hyponatremia.
-(The "na" represents "Na" or sodium on the Periodic Table of Elements).
+Yes, a person can drink too much water.
+Drinking too much water can result in a condition called hyponatremia. ("Hypo" means too little and the "na" represents "Na" or sodium on the Periodic Table of Elements).

 How to Track Your Water Intake